cfengine/documentation/reference/promise-types/packages.markdown

 CFEngine supports the syntax \$ at the end of a command to mean that no package name arguments should be used or appended after the dollar sign.
 This is because some commands require a list of packages, while others require an empty list.
-The default behaviour is to try to append the name of one or more packages to the command, depending on whether the policy is for individual or bulk installation.
+The default behavior is to try to append the name of one or more packages to the command, depending on whether the policy is for individual or bulk installation.